millacarmona/morphospace/README.md

 The `rgl` package (Murduch & Adler 2021) is responsible for depiction of 3D models, which imposes some important differences in the way `morphospace` functions work.
-Most importantly, each time `mspace` or `plot_mspace` is called a `rgl` device will pop up and we will be asked to rotate a reference shape to a desired orientation. **Do not close or minimize this window**, just rotate and zoom in/out the model and then go to the console and hit the <Enter> there directly.
+Most importantly, each time `mspace` or `plot_mspace` is called, a `rgl` device will pop up and we will be asked to rotate a reference shape to a desired orientation. **Do not close or minimize this window**, just expand the window and/or rotate and zoom in/out the model and then go to the console and hit the <Enter> there directly.

 ``` r
 # Load data from 3D shells, extract shapes and classification into species